-The Great Temple of Abydos, also known as the Seti I Temple, is one of Abydos’ most important historical landmarks.
+The Abydos Temple, also known as the Seti I Temple, is one of Abydos’ most important historical landmarks.
 Pharaoh Seti I started construction in the temple, and it was completed by his son King Ramses II.
 The Osireion is located in the back of the temple.

 The Abydos Temple is dedicated to the worship of God Osiris, a powerful god in ancient Egypt who looked for his offspring and land.
 Osiris was the God of All Gods of the Afterlife, and he symbolized stability.